rytrasmi/dccrpg.github.io/_posts/2020-02-11-new-open-table-in-toronto.md

 <u>Where:</u> 401 Games in downtown Toronto at 750 Yonge St (they’ve moved).
 Just a 2 minute walk from Bloor-Yonge TTC station.

-<u/>What to bring:</u> Dice if you want.
+<u>What to bring:</u> Dice if you want.
 A snack perhaps.
 The store has snacks and drinks for sale.
 I will provide character sheets, dice, pencils, the rule book, everything we need to play.

 <u>Details:</u>